 To understand how the minor might enhance your current studies, and for questions about the requirements, contact the Undergraduate Advisor, Dr. Leslie McLees, at firstname.lastname@example.org.
 Appointments can also be made online here or you can attend drop-in hours.
-For Winter 2018, drop-in hours are Thursdays, from 11:30-12:30 in Condon 107C.
+For Spring 2018, drop-in hours are Thursdays, from 11:30-12:30 in Condon 107C.

 To complete the minor, students will take six courses (24 credits), including three breadth courses: one GIScience course, one upper-division human geography course, and one upper-division biophysical geography course.
 An additional three courses (12 credits) of elective credits are required.

 At least 16 credit hours in Geography must be taken for a letter grade, and a grade of C- or better (or P pass) is required in all Geography courses.
 At least 16 credits must also be taken as upper-division courses (300 or 400-level).
 Up to two courses towards another major or minor may be used towards a geography minor.

 See the Preliminary Course Offerings for 2018-2019, a.k.a. the Pink Sheet, to see what we expect to offer during the academic year.

 - Breadth Requirements (3 courses, 12 upper division credits)